offensive-packaging/documentation/o-saft/index.md

        --cfg-cmd=CMD=LIST

            Redefine list of commands.
-Sets  %cfg{cmd-CMD}  to  LIST.
+Sets  '%cfg{cmd-CMD}'  to  'LIST'.
            Commands can be written without the leading  '+'.
            If  CMD  is any of the known internal commands, it will be redifned.
            If  CMD  is a unknown command, it will be created.